-The purpose of the St. Charles County Division of Emergency Management (DEM) is to promote unified planning and coordination of disaster preparedness, response, and recovery before, during, and after a disaster.
+St. Charles County Regional Emergency Management (REM) promotes unified planning and coordination of disaster preparedness, response, and recovery before, during, and after a disaster.

 Disasters don't respect boundaries; city, county, or state.
 Recovering from a disaster requires skills, knowledge, and equipment from a wide range of agencies and organizations, including:

 - Emergency Medical Services

 - Technical Specialists

 - Utility Companies

 - Volunteer Organizations